Gab-Menezes/gab-menezes.github.io/_posts/2025-01-13-using-the-most-unhinged-avx512-instruction-to-make-the-fastest-phrase-search-algo.md

 With this we are ready to look at the naive intersection, yay !!

 ## Naive Intersection
-To more easily analyze the code of each intersection phase I will separete it two fictitious functions, but in the final code they are in the same function with the const generic flag.
+To more easily analyze the code of each intersection phase I will separate it two fictitious functions, but in the final code they are in the same function with the const generic flag.

+### First Phase
 Here is the code for the first intersection phase:

 ```rust